Weight Management Gummies: What Manufacturing Actually Decides

 • Optional desiccant strategy when the system truly needs it

-In other words, the “formula” is not just what’s in the gummy.
+The “formula” is not just what’s in the gummy.
 It’s what surrounds it for the entire shelf life.

 What a great weight management gummy looks like in the real world

-If you’re building a weight management gummy concept, the fastest way to avoid expensive rework is to start with three decisions: target gummies-per-day, desired gummy size, and whether you prefer a gelatin or pectin system.
+If you’re building a weight management gummy concept, the quickest way to avoid expensive rework is to start with three decisions: target gummies-per-day, desired gummy size, and whether you prefer a gelatin or pectin system.
 From there, KorNutra can map the most realistic development path and flag the technical risks before they become production problems.

 ← Back to Blog